 Who would have thought Kelowna would be the spot to have fun with Kangaroos!
 The Kangaroo Creek Farm really blew up this year and was on the top of my to do list in Okanagan!
 The farm opens everyday from 9-2pm and 6-8pm.
 Admission is $10 for each adult which is very little for what you get!
 We got there around 5:45pm to be first in line to hold the joeys!
 The lines can get up to 1.5 hours long for a chance with these little guys.
 The experience was unrushed though as the staff gave us a quick briefing and even some leaves to feed the joeys.

-The Okanagan is full or orchards and ripe yummy fruit.
+The Okanagan is full of orchards and ripe yummy fruit.
 Depending on how much time you have and what season you go to, you may have the chance to u-pick peaches, apples, strawberries and more!
-We went to Paynter’s in West Kelowna and thought they had amazing prices.
-There’s also many fruit stands along high way 97, you just have to watch out for the signs.
-Those are good but not as much selection and I think not as fresh as Paynters!
+I went to Paynter’s in West Kelowna and thought they had amazing prices.
+There’s also many fruit stands along highway 97, you just have to watch out for the signs.

 There are so many wineries in Kelowna and the surround area so I wanted to recap a few more!
 We went on a tour with Grape Friends around the Naramata wineries.
 I thought Ruby Blues, Red Rooster, and Moraine were pretty average in terms of branding and wines.
 D’Angelo was very small but had a bocce ball area.
 Lock & Worth also had a small wine selection but Poplar Grove Cheese is there and we loved the cheese!
 Howling Bluff was one of our favorites as there were cute dogs there while we were wine tasting!
 If you are interested in organic wines, check out Narrative at Okanagan Crush Pad!